Move back one step Move forward one step Show themes of website

 Momma Haruko and Michael Matto 2007.
 A companion to the history of the English language.
 Oxford: Blackwell.

 Mugglestone, Lynda 2003.
 ‘Talking Proper’.
 The rise of accent as social symbol.
 2nd edition.
-Oxford: University Press.
+Oxford: Oxford University Press.

 Nevalainen, Terttu and Helena Raumolin-Brunberg 2003.
 Historical Sociolinguistics.
 Language Change in Tudor and Stuart England.
 Longman Linguistics Library.
 London: Longman.